Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

 Zahra-Claire Bahrani-Peacock’s General Terms of Business for Translation, Localisation or Proofreading Work.

-By accepting the quote verbally, in writing or through payment, you agree to the following Terms of Business as displayed in the document held by Zahra Claire Bahrani Peacock.
+By accepting the quote verbally, in writing or through payment, you agree to the following Terms of Business as displayed in the document held by Zahra-Claire Bahrani-Peacock.

 **1. Definitions and Interpretation**
    1. Definitions